-In order to handle the increasing complexity of current information technology, the human perceptual, cognitive and motor skills as well as limitations must be taken into account during the design and development processes.
-In our research area "Human-Centered Computing (HCC)" we study intelligent, adaptive and cognitive systems, which analyze multi-sensory information and are capable of making autonomous decisions.
-In cooperation with our partners from psychology, neuroscience and the university medical center, we develop usable information and communication technologies exploiting human-centered design processes in order to effectively and efficiently support users in their problem solving tasks.
+In order to master the increasing complexity of information technologies in the future, the perceptual, cognitive and motor skills of humans must be taken more into account in design.
+In the research area "Human-Centered Computing (HCC)" we are researching intelligent, adaptive and cognitive systems that can analyze multisensory data and make autonomous decisions.
+Together with our cooperation partners from psychology, neuroscience and the University Hospital Eppendorf, we develop usable IT systems and information technologies that effectively and efficiently support users in their problem solving through a human-centered design.

-In the Human-Computer Interaction area (HCI), we make sure that the task of developing systems is a meaningful task sharing between human and computer instead of just letting humans deal with all those tasks that cannot – as yet - be automated.
-There are many examples of design tasks that we use: ranging from touch interaction via smart phones to a support for professional photography using a hybrid system consisting of multi-touch-table and high-resolution screens to the design of safety-critical human-machine-systems in the areas of air traffic control, intensive care and emergency services.
-Whether smart phone, radar screen or anesthetic apparatus: good interactive design never ends with the appearance but is always a question of how users can achieve their goals as effectively, efficiently and satisfactorily as possible.
-The ratio between goals and interactive requirements for various system and task classes is very heterogeneous.
-The usability of a walk-up-&-use-system, e.g. a ticket dispenser, is with respect to other criteria (design-for-all) more probably optimized than a safety-critical system, e.g. an anesthetic monitor (design for experts).
-HCI-research explores and develops for this extensive spectrum analytic and design methods to help us design, implement and evaluate systems suitable for use.
+In the field of human-computer interaction (HCI), we ensure that the development of systems achieves a meaningful division of tasks between humans and computers and does not simply leave those tasks with humans that cannot (yet) be automated.
+Examples of the design tasks we deal with range from touch interaction with smartphones, support for professional photographers with a hybrid system consisting of a multi-touch table and high-resolution monitors, to the design of safety-critical human-machine systems in the fields of air traffic control, intensive care medicine and rescue services.
+Whether smartphone, radar screen or anesthesia device: good interaction design never ends with appearance, but always with the question whether users can achieve their goals effectively, efficiently and satisfactorily with the system.
+The relationship between goals and interaction requirements for different system and task classes is very heterogeneous.
+The usability of a walk-up & use system, such as a ticket vending machine, is optimized with regard to other criteria (design-for-all) than a safety-critical system, such as an anesthesia monitor (design for experts).
+HCI Research researches and develops analysis and design methods for this broad spectrum with which we can design, implement and evaluate usable systems.